-The methods of clinical supervision available at each facility is noted on the InPlace website.
+The method of clinical supervision available at each facility are noted on the InPlace website.
 Some facilities use more than one model.

 Please note the term 'Placement Supervisor' has been used throughout this handbook to cover all terms.

 Facilitation model